lbologna/hbp-sp6-guidebook/source/highly_integrated_workflows/p1_hh_neuron_builder/p1_hh_neuron_builder.rst

 |

-Upon successfull submission, the flag icon is changed and the submission button disactivated so as to forbid a second submission with the same workflow id (see figure below).
+Upon successful submission, the flag icon is changed and the submission button deactivated so as to forbid a second submission with the same workflow id (see figure below).

 |